jonc/osboids/README.md

 	[Test Region 1]

-		BirdsEnabled = True         ;set to false to disable the module in this region BirdsFlockSize = 100        ;the number of birds to flock BirdsMaxSpeed = 3           ;how far each bird can travel per update BirdsMaxForce = 0.25        ;the maximum acceleration allowed to the current velocity of the bird BirdsNeighbourDistance = 25 ;max distance for other birds to be considered in the same flock as us
+		BirdsEnabled = True         ;set to false to disable the module in this region BirdsFlockSize = 50         ;the number of birds to flock BirdsMaxFlockSize = 100     ;the maximum flock size that can be created (keeps things sane) BirdsMaxSpeed = 3           ;how far each bird can travel per update BirdsMaxForce = 0.25        ;the maximum acceleration allowed to the current velocity of the bird BirdsNeighbourDistance = 25 ;max distance for other birds to be considered in the same flock as us